Skip to main content

 Why Firefighters Consider Life Insurance

-Firefighters put themselves in harm's way, fires, chemical exposure, structural collapses, and the mental toll of rescues.
-The occupational cancer risks alone make life insurance an important consideration for protecting your family.
+Firefighters put themselves in harm's way: fires, chemical exposure, structural collapses, and the mental toll of rescues.
+The long-term cancer risk that comes with the job, on top of the day-to-day dangers, makes life insurance an important thing to get right for the people who depend on you.

 Workplace Risks for Firefighters